linsalrob/PPPF/Schema.md

 Attribute | Value | Meaning
 --- | --- | ---
-genome_id | INTEGER PRIMARY KEY | The autoincremented ID.
-When inserting, set this to null (see note below) identifier | TEXT source_file | TEXT accession | TEXT length | INTEGER name | TEXT sequence | TEXT sequence_md5 | TEXT | the md5 sum of the uppercase DNA genome sequence
+genome_rowid | INTEGER PRIMARY KEY | The autoincremented ID.
+When inserting, set this to null (see note below) identifier | TEXT | source_file | TEXT | the name (and path) of the file that we got this from. accession | TEXT |
+name | TEXT | the sample name (often same as identifier) source | TEXT | is generally the common name organism | TEXT | is generally the scientific name taxonomy | TEXT | the taxonomy string collection_date | TEXT | when collected country | TEXT | where collected db_xref | TEXT | pipe-separated list of ids host | TEXT | the bacterial host isolation_source | TEXT | where it was isolated from strain | TEXT | the specific strain lab_host | TEXT | the lab host of this phage sequence | TEXT | the genome sequence sequence_md5 | TEXT | the md5 sum of the uppercase DNA genome sequence length | INTEGER | length of the genome sequence

 ## Gene table